zKillboard/RedisQ/README.md

     https://redisq.zkillboard.com/listen.php?ttw=1

 And yes, you can combine the ttw and queueID parameters.
+The code will enforce a minimum of 1 and a maximum of 10 seconds.

 #### FAQ